JKTKops/Write-You-a-Haskell-2/Chapter 9/Chapter 9.2 - Parsing.md

 semicolon :: Parser ()
 semicolon = void $ token TokSemicolon

+-- | Separates Haskell expressions by arbitrary numbers of semicolons stmtSep :: Parser a -> Parser [a] stmtSep p = many semicolon >> p `sepEndBy` many1 semicolon

+-- | Separates at least 1 Haskell expression by arbitrary numbers of semicolons stmtSep1 :: Parser a -> Parser [a] stmtSep1 p = many semicolon >> p `sepEndBy1` many1 semicolon
 ```

 With these (and some more) tools in tow, we can define our context-sensitive combinators.
 Then to parse the grammar we'll just defer to these and otherwise forget about layout!